ioannismesionis/awesome-reading-list/README.md

-# 📚 Reading List
+# 📚 Reading List for Professional Development

-A curated list of books for professional and personal growth.

-## Professional Development

 ### 📊 Data Science and Machine Learning